CraftAcademy/workshop/walkthroughs/step7.md

   end
 ```

-What we need to know is that each time a form is submitted in a browser, the field values are sent of to the server in a set of key and value pairs (a Hash) called `params`.
+What we need to know is that each time a form is submitted in a browser, the field values are sent off to the server in a set of key and value pairs (a `Hash`) called `params`.

-In this case the post request will send of somthing like this:
+In this case the post request will send of something like this:
 ```ruby
 {"authenticity_token"=>"9c5220b56ab8a74e03f5ac331206ba163bb82f7cda3e1782bd8e18526caab213",
  "course"=>{"title"=>"Basic programming", "description"=>"Your first step into the world of programming"}}